edunn28243/home-lab-infra/readme.md

 - Static DHCP leases and hostname resolution
 - Local DNS with dnsmasq
 - SSH hardened with key authentication only
-- Git Bash on Windows for SSH and remote management
+- Git Bash on Windows management machine for SSH and remote management

 ## Installation